Key Takeaways

 Ranking third in Nebraska is Simply Business, with top scores for customer experience as an insurance marketplace.
 Rather than selling its own policies, it aggregates quotes from multiple carriers so Nebraska business owners can compare options side by side.
 Comparing quotes this way after only one application speeds up the shopping process, and customers report that quoted prices closely match final premiums.
 The downside is that you may find coverage details harder to understand since they come from different carriers, and once you buy, policy servicing and claims route to the provider you chose rather than Simply Business.

-Your coverage options depend entirely on which carrier you select.
-Standard $1 million/$2 million limits and common endorsements are available through most partners, but customizing coverage means checking each carrier's options.
-Simply Business isn’t the most affordable option, but three industries see the most savings: Tech and IT (23%), retail and product rental (21%), and childcare services (16%).
+Your coverage options depend on which carrier you select.
+Standard $1 million/$2 million limits and common endorsements are available through most partners, but you'll need to check each carrier's options to customize your coverage.
+Simply Business isn't the cheapest option, though three industries see the most savings: tech and IT (23%), retail and product rental (21%) and childcare services (16%).

 Where Simply Business performs best:

-• Nebraska tech, retail or childcare businesses comparing quotes
+• Nebraska tech, retail or childcare businesses that want to compare quotes fast

 • Businesses with standard coverage needs and low claims expectations

-• Buyers who want multiple carrier options in one place
+• Buyers who want multiple carrier options without visiting multiple sites

 Where Simply Business performs less competitively: